mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/SPCH.md

 either in enemy soldier conversations, prisoner carrying monologues or unique story characters' monologues.
-It functions when called by [commands](/Commands) CallVoice, CallMonologue, CallRadio, CallConversation or other with a label, making the specified in-game character play a voice clip, with an option for the character to play unique animations while doing so.
-The format is Little-Endian, meaning bytes are written in reverse order of significance.
+It functions when called by [commands](/Commands) CallVoice, CallMonologue, CallRadio, CallConversation or other with a label string, making the specified in-game character play a voice clip part, with the option for the character to play unique body or face animations while doing so.
+The format is Little-Endian on PC, meaning bytes are written in reverse order of significance.

 These files can be decompiled and compiled with